ED-IP/Milestone-2-Project/README.md

 ## To do / Incomplete features

  - Change styles for the Navigation bar and footer
- - Try different colors for the pages, contact form
+ - Try different color scheme for the pages, contact form, footer and Navbar
  - Make the contact form modal and that it refresh when one is sent
- - Replace the "Lorem" text with the definitive one
+ - ~~Replace the "Lorem" text with the definitive one~~
  - Center the button to close the Privacy page

 ## Testing